Mostafa-wael/SWE-Essentials/README.md

 You aren't working alone on your projects anymore, your code must be  clean, readable, and maintainable so that others -including you future self- can continue developing and maintaining it.
 This is essential for working in a team environment where multiple developers are working on the same codebase.
 You should follow best practices like writing self-explanatory code, using meaningful variable names, writing comments, and following coding conventions.

-You should familairize yourself with
+You should familiarize yourself with

 - **SOLID principles**: These are five principles that help you write clean, maintainable, and scalable code.
   - **Single Responsibility Principle**: A class should have only one responsibility.